 As Ty from the YouTube channel 30milesOut demonstrates, the pilot drive easily goes both forward and backward.
 “That’s really handy for throwing baits, especially bass fishing or any kind of dock fishing like I do in this bayou,” Ty says.
 “You can really hold your position.”
 It also helps with maneuvering, avoiding unforeseen deadheads, and navigating reedy spots.

-One aspect not widely advertised with the Perception Pescador Pilot 12 is that, buying from most places, you will have to install the drive yourself.
+One aspect not widely advertised is that, buying from most places, you will have to install the drive yourself.
 As YouTuber Joe Knows Fishing points out, this process leaves room for error.
-It's important to install all the hardware correctly and with sufficient torque, otherwise performance will suffer.
+It’s important to install all the hardware correctly and with sufficient torque, otherwise performance will suffer.

 It should also be noted that, as amazing as the pedal system is, it’s not something that you should rely on 100%.
 There’s no knowing what kind of deadheads or waterlilies lie just below the surface.
 Definitely don’t forget to bring your paddle every time you head out just in case something goes wrong.

 In terms of weight capacity, you could haul in a chubby sturgeon with this thing.
-The Perception Pescador Pilot 12 is rated for 475 lbs. in total.
+It’s rated for 475 lbs. in total.

 Following size comes the feature of stability.
 Again, this kayak is not especially wide.
 But as YouTuber Aliex Fishing TV demonstrates, the kayak is wicked lake-worthy.
 “I guess you could make the kayak flip if you wanted to,” says tester Miguel, “but it is very stable.”
 Even standing up, it’s going to take some serious wind and waves to put you into a tippy situation.
 The stability of this vessel can definitely accommodate a mildly excited, but well-trained dog and/or small child.

-One thing that many take issue with is the kayak's weight.
-It tips the scales at 85 lbs.
-That's not super heavy when it comes to kayaks, but in the interest of the muscular structure of your back, we recommend getting a cart to wheel this on or a pal to help you out when moving it.
+One thing that many take issue with is the kayak’s weight.
+It clocks in at 85 lbs.
+That’s not super heavy when it comes to kayaks, but in the interest of the muscular structure of your back, we recommend getting a cart to wheel this on or a pal to help you out when moving it.

-One potential headache about the Perception Pescador Pilot 12 is the rudder system.
-Compared to the innovation of the pedal drive, it's more of a compromise than a stand-out feature.
+One potential headache about this vessel is the rudder system.
+Compared to the innovation of the pedal drive, it’s more of a compromise than a stand-out feature.
 YouTuber Thrill of Braziel notes that it can come loose without putting it under a huge amount of stress.
-No matter how well everything else is going, if you're caught out on the water with a loose rudder and no tools, you're not going to find the peace and serenity you seek.
+No matter how well everything else is going, if you’re caught out on the water with a loose rudder and no tools, you’re not going to find the peace and serenity you seek.
 Make sure to check the hardware before you head out and ensure that all is right and tight.